matlab-deep-learning/Pretrained-YOLOv8-Network-For-Object-Detection/README.md

 The output will be logged to the workspace variable `out` from the Simulink model.

 ## Network Overview
-YOLO v8 is one of the best performing object detectors and is considered as an improvement to the existing YOLO variants such as YOLO v5, and YOLOX.
+YOLO v8 is one of the best performing detectors and is considered as an improvement to the existing YOLO variants such as YOLO v5, and YOLOX.

-Following are the key features of the YOLO v8 object detector compared to its predecessors:
+Following are the key features of the YOLO v8 detector compared to its predecessors:
 - Improved Accuracy: YOLO v8 is expected to offer enhanced accuracy in object detection compared to its previous versions.
 This improvement can lead to more precise and reliable detection results.
 - Better Speed and Efficiency: YOLO v8 may have optimizations that allow it to achieve faster processing speeds while maintaining high accuracy.
 This can be crucial for real-time applications or scenarios with limited computational resources.
 - Advanced Backbone Network: YOLO v8 might incorporate a more advanced backbone network architecture, such as Darknet-53 or a similar architecture, which can enable better feature extraction and representation.